adhuliya/SLANG/README.md

 ### How to install and use?

+Note: Don't miss the 'IMPORTANT' step at the end too.

 We require that clang/llvm to be built from source.
 We assume `MY_LLVM_DIR` points to the directory housing the `build` as well as the `llvm` source directory.

 Now to use "./checkers/SlangCheckers/" do the following,